silverstripe/cwp/docs/en/developer.md

 #### Bootstrap in the *default* theme

 If you just want to dive in without reading the manual, the most important thing to understand is the [grid system](http://twitter.github.com/bootstrap/scaffolding.html#gridSystem).
-You can see a very basic implemention of this in the `/themes/default/templates/Layout/Page.ss` - a `.row` including the `.span3` sidenav and the `.span9` main content area.
+In a nutshell, `.row` is a full-width container that can contain 12 columns.
+Elements define the number of columns they take up by using `.span*` classes:
+`.span3` takes up three columns, `.span5` takes up five columns, etc. Take a look at the simple example in `/themes/default/templates/Layout/Page.ss` and see how the sidenav and content sit beside each other.

 The basic page layout uses a `.span3` on the left for the navigation and a `.span9` for the main content area.
-There is a slightly more complex layout in the homepage - the hero unit/carousel is built with a `.span4`/`.span8` and the quicklinks/features/news snippets have a 3/4/5 structure.
+There is a slightly more complex layout in the homepage - the hero unit/carousel is built with a `.span4`/`.span8` and the quicklinks/features/news snippets have a `.span3`/`.span4`/`.span5` structure.

 The carousel on the homepage is built with the [Bootstrap carousel](http://twitter.github.com/bootstrap/javascript.html#carousel).